 For Certified Nursing Assistant (CNA) at The Hearth at Drexel, Karlene Josephs, caring for others is not just her job, it’s what motivates and inspires her each and every day.
-“I have been a CNA at The Hearth for two years now.
+“I have been a CNA at The Hearth for almost three years now.
 Caring for the residents who live here is my pleasure,” she says.

 Karlene is originally from Jamaica.
-Before moving to America she worked as an office attendant, and later became a nanny to pursue her passion in caring for others.
+Before moving to America she worked as an office attendant and later became a nanny to pursue her passion for caring for others.
 “I’ve always wanted to take care of people.
 It’s what I do best, and that’s what I wanted for my career,” she reflects.
 Upon moving to the states, Karlene began working at a home health agency as a nursing aide.
 She later began pursuing her certification as a nursing assistant.

 One morning as Karlene was waiting for her bus to work, an employee from The Hearth asked if she was a CNA.
 “At that time I was in the middle of getting my certification,” Karlene explains.
 After the Hearth employee told Karlene that this community was a wonderful place to work, Karlene decided she’d like to work there too.
 “I got my certification as a CNA in 2018 and I have been working at The Hearth ever since,” she says.

 I love my job at The Hearth.
 It is my heartbeat.
 Caring for residents who live in this community is my pleasure.
 It’s what I love to do.Karlene Josephs, CNA at The Hearth at Drexel